 Article VI - Officers:

 This article should outline the executive structure of the organization.
 This section should discuss officer duties, terms of service, dates for elections, method of election, minimum cumulative GPA for officers, and impeachment and replacement of officers.

-At a minimum, each student organization is expected to designate one officer as the chief student leader (usually titled "president"), one officer authorized to deal with the organization's finances (usually titled "treasurer"), and one officer who provides general oversight to the group ensuring that the organization is operating in conformity with the standards set forth by Iowa State University and Student Engagement (usually titled "adviser").
+At a minimum, each student organization is expected to designate one officer as the chief student leader (usually titled "president"), one officer authorized to deal with the organization's finances (usually titled "treasurer"), and one officer who provides general oversight to the group ensuring that the organization is operating in conformity with the standards set forth by Iowa State University and Student Engagement (usually titled "advisor").
 The titles of these positions may vary according to the needs of the organization, but the three separate job functions must be provided in this article.